NCSUSTAT/NCSUSTAT.github.io/_posts/2023-11-30-[6]Simulation and Data Analysis(1).md

 - PFBE demonstrates effective performance in estimating patterns where the Matérn correlation function rapidly decays to zero as design points diverge from the diagonal.
 However, in sparse settings (with m=5), it shows poor performance in the estimation of the variance function.
 In dense settings (with m=15), this issue appears to be mitigated.

+- In this experiment, SNPTM outperforms other since in this case the model is corretly specified for SNPTM.
+To select a method in practice, one can first produce a scatter plot of the raw covariance function.
+If the function appears to decay monotonically as the point (s, t) moves away from the diagonal, then SNPT with a monotonic decaying correlation such as SNPTM is recommended.
+Otherwise, SNPT with a general correlation structure such as SNPTF or the PFBE approach might be adopted.

 ## REFERENCE
 [1] Li, J., Wang, Q., & Zhang, S. (2021).
 Mean and Covariance Estimation for Functional Snippets.
 Journal of the American Statistical Association, 25(3), 123-145.